 The Northfield Historical Society Museum

 This historical museum is home to Northfield's famous 1876 Jesse James bank raid site.
 The museum is unchanged and appears as it did that fateful September 9 when the James-Younger Gang attempted to rob it.
 In the museum’s Ted Scott Room, there are rotating exhibits on Northfield’s history, the surrounding area and the state.
 The museum store maintains an old-fashioned dry goods store atmosphere and offers souvenirs and books of local and regional interest.
 For more information, visit the Northfield Historical Society's Web site: www.northfieldhistory.org.

 The Outlaw Trail Tour

 Retrace the route the James-Younger Gang took as they rode through the Northfield area in 1876.
 The Northfield Convention and Visitors Bureau provides a self-guided tour brochure, available upon request from the Northfield Chamber of Commerce.
 Through the Chamber you can also reserve tour guide service for large groups.
-Just call them toll free: 1-800-658-2548 or visit their website www.northfieldchamber.com.
+Just call them toll free: 1-800-658-2548 or visit their Web site at www.northfieldchamber.com.

 The St. Olaf program fee does not include transportation to and from the event.
 This information is provided as a courtesy and neither company is specifically endorsed by the Biblical Archaeology Society or St. Olaf College.